Keith Raniere's pseudo-philosophy ranged from hedonism and nihilism to neurotic obsessions with weight, body hair, and training people out of empathy.

 After Mack's 2018 arrest and release on $5 million bail, the actress corroborated the blackmail of members with "personally damaging or ruinous" secrets.
 In a statement before the Federal District Court in Brooklyn, the 36-year-old said, "I must take full responsibility for my conduct."
 In total, Mack pleaded guilty to racketeering, forced labor conspiracy, wire fraud conspiracy, and multiple sex trafficking charges.

 "I was lost," she told the court.
 After "self-examination," she expressed remorse for her actions.
-Each count against her carries a maximum sentence of 20 years in prison.

 - Beyond Charles Manson: Five Notorious Hollywood Cults - Popdust ›